top of page

 Breathwork

-Breathwork is a cornerstone of somatic therapy.
+Breathwork is a cornerstone of this approach.
 It involves intentional breathing exercises that can calm the nervous system.
 For example, deep belly breathing can reduce anxiety levels by up to 50%, helping individuals ground themselves in the current moment.

 Movement